 - Price protection: This is less-common protection that allows you to file a claim on a purchase that you’ve made but later found at a lower price.
 Your card issuer will refund you the difference.
 There are usually restrictions on these refunds, such as the amount refunded, time since your original purchase or the number of claims you can make annually.

-- Purchase protection: This protection covers loss, damage or theft of an item.
+- Purchase protection: Purchase protection covers loss, damage or theft of an item.
 The time frame for reporting is usually 90 days after purchase.
 Depending on the card company, your item will be replaced, repaired or reimbursed.
 It’s also important to read the fine print on your card agreement since not all purchases are covered.

 - Rental car insurance: If your rewards card offers this benefit, it will apply when you use your credit card to pay for the full rental agreement for a rental car in your name.
 Usually, credit card rental car insurance is secondary insurance, though some issuers offer primary insurance.
 Again, read the fine print of your credit card agreement to know exactly what is covered.
+Here are our picks for the best credit cards for rental car insurance.